filotimo-project/.github/profile/README.md

 - Konsole is shipped with a nicer profile by default.
 - Some new icons are shipped for supergfxctl and SELinux Troubleshooter and generic icons are used for Fcitx, improving their visual integration with the rest of the system.
 - Some convenience scripts are included with `ujust` for setting up and using a KDE development environment in a Distrobox, even allowing you to enter the Plasma session built with `kde-builder`!
+- Libreoffice document templates are included.
+- Some nicer wallpapers are included.
+- The SDDM background can be set, which isn't possible on base Kinoite.
+- Accent colours are properly applied to Flatpaks using Breeze-GTK.

 ### Changes to Firefox
 #### UX